ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 The only difference between the "preview" pipeline and the regular publishing pipeline is the URL to which the rendered website is deployed.
 A temporary preview location is used, leaving the main book untouched until the PR is merged.

+To propose changes to a Cookbook, or even just to test something out temporarily, follow the [forking workflow](https://foundations.projectpythia.org/foundations/github/github-workflows.html#forking-workflow): make changes on a feature branch of your personal fork, and open a Pull Request from that branch to the main branch of the upstream fork.
+This will trigger the preview.

 A link to the preview will appear as a comment on the Pull Request once the publishing actions are complete. _If the link shows up but you get a 404 error when you click on it the first time, just wait a few minutes!
 There are some lags before the preview is fully deployed._

-Every new push to the PR branch will trigger another rebuild, and an updated preview.
+Not satisfied?
+Keep making changes!
+Every new push to the feature branch on your personal fork will trigger another rebuild, and an updated preview.
 The preview will be deleted if and when the PR is closed or merged.

 ### Building on the Pythia Binder